Martin Luther: Diet of Worms (1521)

-At Wartburg Castle
+Wartburg Castle (1521)

 Luther's disappearance during his return to Wittenberg was planned.
 Frederick III had him intercepted on his way home in the forest near Wittenberg by masked horsemen impersonating highway robbers.
 They escorted Luther to the security of the Wartburg Castle at Eisenach.
 During his stay at Wartburg, which he referred to as "my Patmos", Luther translated the New Testament from Greek into German and poured out doctrinal and polemical writings.
-These included a renewed attack on Archbishop Albrecht of Mainz, whom he shamed into halting the sale of indulgences in his episcopates, and a Refutation of the Argument of Latomus, in which he expounded the principle of justification to Jacobus Latomus, an orthodox theologian from Louvain.
+These included a renewed attack on Albert of Brandenburg, Archbishop of Mainz, whom he shamed into halting the sale of indulgences in his episcopates, and a Refutation of the Argument of Latomus, in which he expounded the principle of justification to Jacobus Latomus, an orthodox theologian from Louvain.
 In this work, one of his most emphatic statements on faith, he argued that every good work designed to attract God's favor is a sin.
 All humans are sinners by nature, he explained, and God's grace alone (which cannot be earned) can make them just.
 On 1 August 1521, Luther wrote to Melanchthon on the same theme: "Be a sinner, and let your sins be strong, but let your trust in Christ be stronger, and rejoice in Christ who is the victor over sin, death, and the world.
 We will commit sins while we are here, for this life is not a place where justice resides."